 The Australian Taxation Office classifies Nannies as Household Employees.
 You can register for the Pay As You Go (PAYG) withholding, as you may be required to withhold amounts from payments which you make to your Nanny.
 Visit for more ATO Information on Household Employees and visit FairWork for great information on Paying Wages to Employees.

 The Steps involve.

-- Complete the Application to Register for PAYG Withholding and have your Nanny complete a Tax File Number Declaration form.
+- Complete the Application to Register for PAYG Withholding (or apply over the phone 132866 and have your Nanny complete a Tax File Number Declaration form.

 - Calculate the amount of tax to be withheld using the Withholding Tax Table

 - Complete the Activity Statement quarterly and send the amount withheld to the ATO

 - Provide your employee with a PAYG Payment Summary, by July 14 each year according to the Australian Taxation Office

 Call the ATO business line for more information on PH: 132866 or go to www.ato.gov.au

 If the Family car is provided for the use of the Nanny, it is the Family/Employer’s responsibility to provide full Insurance coverage.
 If the Nanny is to use her own vehicle as a condition of employment, an allowance of approximately $0.65 per kilometre for petrol and running costs applies over and above the agreed wage.
 Please note that the type of vehicle which the Nanny drives determine the exact kilometre rate.
 These rates are available from the NRMA and the Australian Taxation Office.

 If you engage your Nanny for 30 hours or more per week and pay them $450 or more (before tax) in a calendar month, you will be required to pay Superannuation Guarantee for them.
 Visit for more ATO information on Working out if you need to Pay Super and for further information on your obligations as an employer of household workers go to Superannuation Obligations